 - Direct Deposit for Refunds

 Students are strongly encouraged to sign up for direct deposit in order to receive fast, easy and secure refunds.
-Rutgers utilizes the services of ScholarChip to electronically deposit student refunds directly into the checkings or savings bank account provided.
-Sign up for direct deposit here .
-More information regarding this service can be found here.
+Rutgers utilizes the services of Netlnet to electronically deposit student refunds directly into the checking or savings bank account provided.
+More information regarding this service and instructions about how to sign up can be found here.

 What is it?